BBC World Service: Radio programming in English

 The World Service in English mainly broadcasts news and analysis.
 The mainstays of the current schedule are Newsday, Newshour and The Newsroom.
-There are daily science programmes: Health Check, the technology programme Digital Planet and Science in Action.
-At weekends, some of the schedule is taken up by Sportsworld, which often includes live commentary of Premier League football matches.
+Daily science programmes include: Health Check, and Science in Action.
+Sportsworld, which often includes live commentary of Premier League football matches is broadcast at weekends.
 Other weekend sport shows include The Sports Hour and Stumped, a cricket programme co-produced with All India Radio and the Australian Broadcasting Corporation.
-On Sundays the international, interdisciplinary discussion programme The Forum is broadcast.
-Outlook is a human interest programme presented by Matthew Bannister and Jo Fidgen, which was first broadcast in July 1966 and presented for more than thirty years by John Tidmarsh.
+On Sundays, the discussion programme The Forum is broadcast.
+Outlook is a human interest programme which was first broadcast in July 1966 and presented for more than thirty years by John Tidmarsh.
 Trending describes itself as "explaining the stories the world is sharing..."
 Regular music programmes were reintroduced with the autumn schedule in 2015.
 Many programmes, particularly speech-based ones, are also available as podcasts.
 Business Daily is a weekday live international business news programme, which broadcasts from 8:32:30am to 8:59:00am UK time from Broadcasting House in London.